Ulfzerk/logseq_notes/pages/Linkage Attacks.md

 - What is a Linkage attack? #card
 	- Linkage attacks are using auxiliary (addtional) data to re-identify de-identified data.
-	- For example if we know someones birth data and his -
+	- For example if we know someones birth data and his zip-code, it might be possible to re-identify his data.
+	- The more auxiliary data we have, the easier it is to perform this kind of attack -